brunoleob/extract_data_mongodb_mysql/README.md

 # Objective
 The aim of this project is to showcase a practical approach to extracting data from an API and integrating it into different database management systems, including MongoDB and MySQL.

-# Demonstration
-The demonstration consists of:

-API Data Extraction:
+### API Data Extraction:

-Utilization of the LabDados API to retrieve information about products.
+Utilization of the [LabDados API](https://labdados.com/produtos) to retrieve information about products.

-Integration into MongoDB:
+### Integration into MongoDB:

-Creation of a Python script to extract data from the API and insert it into a collection in MongoDB.
+Creation of a Python notebook to extract data from the API and insert it into a collection in MongoDB.

-Integration into MySQL:
+### Integration into MySQL:

 Implementation of a process to transfer data from the API to a table in a MySQL database.